 We know a number of questions are being raised in response to the Covid-19 outbreak so we have put together a list of FAQs to help answer some of your concerns.

-As a community retailer we are committed to providing a service for our islanders and will continue operating stores and delivering essential emergency food and products to those most in need.
+As a community retailer we are committed to providing a service for our islands and will continue operating stores and delivering groceries to our customers who order through our online grocery website.

-Please read the essential emergency deliveries FAQs for the answers to any questions you may have surrounding that service.
+Please read the online grocery FAQ's for the answers to any questions you may have surrounding that service.

 If you have any further questions we have not answered below, then please email us at email@example.com